The Dayhoff Exchange Score: A new metric to quantify site saturation in amino acid datasets prior to phylogenetic analysis

 The ConCatSims directory contains the data analysed in the Noise Simulation analysis.
 The Dayhoff Group Exchange Frequency (labelled Transition Frequency), the absolute count standard deviation (Transition StdDev) and the Frequency standard deviation (TransFreqStDev) for each simulation category can be found in <NoisePercent>.TransitionTransversion.Pairwise.txt.
 These measurements were used to originally calculate the DEScore (as seen in the Excel sheet in 4.Other).

 The ConCatSims directory also contains the alignments, in the 5 directories 10Percent, 20Percent, 30Percent, 40Percent and 50Percent.
-These directories each contain 100 phylip files corresponding the the concatenation of one of the original simulations (250 Taxa by 2100 positions) with the corresponding pair of additional noise (for example, OriginalSims/250by2100.aa.1.fas.phy is paired with NoiseMaker/10Percent/1.Noise.phy to produce ConCatSims/10Percent/10Percent.1.Concat.phy.
+These directories each contain 100 phylip files corresponding to the concatenation of one of the original simulations (250 Taxa by 2100 positions) with the corresponding pair of additional noise (for example, OriginalSims/250by2100.aa.1.fas.phy is paired with NoiseMaker/10Percent/1.Noise.phy to produce ConCatSims/10Percent/10Percent.1.Concat.phy.

 4. Other